 Learn more about the structure of the Coordinating Council.

 Members of the Elder and Disability Justice Coordinating Council were appointed by the Director of the CA Department of Aging on November 30th, 2021.
 The membership of the Council reflects a broad array of State agencies and stakeholder organizations with resources and expertise related to elder justice initiatives.
-See the list of current stakeholder Members.
+See the list of current stakeholder members and their biographies.